Are you passionate about alleviating suffering? Do you want to make a lasting difference in people’s lives?

-  - Outstanding facilities — Our state-of-the-art 32,000 square-foot Nursing Skills Lab, including three high-fidelity simulation rooms and two large practice laboratories, provides students with the high-end technology they need to learn about their field in minute detail.
+- Outstanding facilities — Our state-of-the-art 32,000 square-foot Nursing Skills Lab, including three simulation-observation rooms, two high-fidelity human patient simulators, and two large skills laboratories, provides students with the high-end technology they need to learn about their field in minute detail.

 - Hands-on experience — Throughout your time in our program, you will participate in over 640 hours of clinicals.
 We are devoted to making sure you have ample experience that will allow you to enter into your career with ease and confidence in your abilities.

 - Professor Karla Adu, Assistant Professor of Nursing

 - Dr. Carol Dorough, Professor of Nursing, School Dean